Family caving adventures in the Peak District

 bluejohnstone.com

 Treak Cliff Cavern is another old mine and one where The Blue John stone was once mined and can still be seen.
-The cavern comprises of two sections – The Old Series, which was discovered by the lead miners of the 18th Century ,and The New Series, which was uncovered during blasting in the 1920s.
-Only The Old Series contains Blue John Stone with the other being home to Flowstone, stalagmites and stalactites.
+The cavern comprises of two sections – the Old Series, which was discovered by the lead miners of the eighteenth century, and the New Series, which was uncovered during blasting in the 1920s.
+Only the Old Series contains Blue John Stone with the other being home to flowstone, stalagmites and stalactites.
 The cavern, opened to the public at Easter 1935, is accessed up steep steps from the nearby road.
 Highlights include The Witches Cave, Aladdin’s Cave, The Fossil Cave, Fairyland, The Dream Cave and The Dome of St Pauls.

 01298 26978

 Located near Buxton and often called ‘the wonder of the peak’, Poole’s Cavern is one of Derbyshire’s most spectacular natural show caves.
-It was named after an outlaw, Poole, who is reputed to have used the cave as a hiding place in the 15th Century.
-It was opened to the public in 1853 and around 1,020 ft/310 metres of cave are available for general viewing.
+It was named after an outlaw, Poole, who is reputed to have used the cave as a hiding place in the fifteenth century.
+It was opened to the public in 1853 and around 1,020ft/310m of cave are available for general viewing.
 Stalagmites and stalactites are named after things they look like, such as ‘the flitch of bacon’ and ‘Mary Queen of Scots Pillar’.
 Part of the cavern is wheelchair accessible.

 HEIGHTS OF ABRAHAM SHOW CAVES